Dharmachakra: Buddhist usage and significance

-In the Buddhist Art at early sites such as Bharhut and Sanchi, the dharmachakra was often used as a symbol of Gautama Buddha himself.
+In Buddhist art at early sites such as Bharhut and Sanchi, the dharmachakra was often used as a symbol of Gautama Buddha himself.
 The symbol is often paired with the triratna (triple jewel) or trishula (trident) symbolizing the triple gem, umbrellas (chatra), symbols of sovereignty and royal power, gems and garlands.
 It is also sometimes depicted alongside animals such as lions, or deer.

 There are different designs of the Buddhist dharmachakra with 8, 12, 24 or more spokes.
 In different Buddhist traditions, the different number of spokes may represent different aspects of the Buddha's Dharma (teaching).
 In the Indo-Tibetan Buddhist tradition for example, the 8 spoked wheel represents the noble eightfold path, and the hub, rim and spokes are also said to represent the three trainings (sila, prajña and samadhi).

 In Buddhism, the cyclical movement of a wheel is also used to symbolize the cyclical nature of life in the world (also referred to as the "wheel of samsara", samsara-chakra or the "wheel of becoming", bhava-cakra).
 This wheel of suffering can be reversed or "turned" through the practice of the Buddhist path.
 The Buddhist terms for "suffering" (dukkha) and happiness (sukha) may also originally be related to the proper or improper fitting of wheels on a chariot's axle.
 The Indo-Tibetan tradition has developed elaborate depictions called Bhavacakras which depict the many realms of rebirth in Buddhist cosmology.

+The spokes of a wheel are also often used as symbols of the Buddhist doctrine of dependent origination.
+According to the Theravada scholar Buddhaghosa:

+"It is the beginningless round of rebirths that is called the 'Wheel of the round of rebirths' (saṃsāracakka).
+Ignorance (avijjā) is its hub (or nave) because it is its root.
+Ageing-and-death (jarā-maraṇa) is its rim (or felly) because it terminates it.
+The remaining ten links [of Dependent Origination] are its spokes [i.e. saṅkhāra up to the process of becoming, bhava]."